Davejurgens/marvel-rivals-repo/docs/apis/get-strategist.md

 None required

 ### cURL example
-Returns the Strategist with the name "Cloak and Dagger".
+Returns the Strategist with the name `Cloak and Dagger`.

 ```
 curl -X GET http://localhost:3000/strategist/Cloak and Dagger